Freelance-Websites/sharp-studio/src/content/architects-and-developers/services.md

       title: Immersive Experiences
       imageTitle: Sens Palermo Green
       imageCredit: ATV
-      description: <a href="/architects-and-developers/services/showcase#immersive-experiences" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">We offer deeply immersive experiences at Sharp Studio Visuals</a>.
+      description: We offer <a href="/architects-and-developers/services/showcase#immersive-experiences" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">deeply immersive experiences</a> at Sharp Studio Visuals.
 This means that, in addition to perceiving the space, you can explore	 it fully.
 Inquire about our services to fully experience your projects.
       bullets:
         - CGI Animation
         - 3D Modelling